theflyingape/dankdomain/README.md

 ## _Read the_ [Player's Manual](https://www.ddgame.us) _to play the_ [online game](https://play.ddgame.us)

 ---
 >**Ɗaɳƙ Ɗoɱaiɳ** is the re-imagined classic Amiga bulletin board, [Hack & Slash](https://github.com/theflyingape/rpgbbs), built around a medieval role-playing atmosphere.
 Your character kills, steals, brawls, and jousts other PCs, NPCs, and BOTs to gain levels and fortune.
-Successful ventures into the deep dank dungeon are keys to immortality.
+Successful ventures into the deep dank dungeon are key to immortality.

 *Original Commodore Amiga* **Hack & Slash** *enthusiasts can visit:*  [Absinthe BBS](https://www.telnetbbsguide.com/bbs/absinthe-bbs/) *by Anachronist*